Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 In establishing this policy, the College’s purposes include:

-2. to set forth the processes available for reporting, investigating, and resolving allegations of discrimination, discriminatory harassment and sexual harassment, sexual violence, intimate partner violence and stalking.
+• to set forth the processes available for reporting, investigating, and resolving allegations of discrimination, discriminatory harassment and sex-based harassment, sexual violence, intimate partner violence and stalking.
 The College will respond promptly, equitably, and appropriately to notice or reports of any form of alleged misconduct under this policy occurring in the College community.

 Definitions

 • Advisor: A person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process, to advise the party on that process, and, in Title IX Regulatory Grievance cases (Process “A”), to conduct cross-examination for the party at the hearing, if any.
-In cases involving sexual harassment, sexual assault, dating or domestic violence or stalking, by law, the advisor of choice may be anyone the party chooses to serve in this capacity.
+In cases involving sex discrimination, including sex-based harassment, sexual assault, dating or domestic violence or stalking, by law, the advisor of choice may be any one the party chooses to serve in this capacity.
+If a party does not have an advisor to ask questions on their behalf in a case involving sex discrimination, the College must provide the party with an advisor of the College’s choice whom is not a confidential employee, without charge to the party, for the purpose of advisor-conducted questioning.
 In all other cases, the individual must be a current student or employee of Allegheny College.

 • Community Standards Board: Refers to those who have decision-making and sanctioning authority.

-• Complainant: The person who experienced behavior alleged to constitute discrimination, discriminatory harassment, sexual harassment, or any other form of misconduct based on a protected class and defined in this policy; or retaliation for engaging in a protected activity.
+• Complainant: The person who experienced behavior alleged to constitute discrimination, discriminatory harassment, sex-based harassment, or any other form of misconduct based on a protected class and defined in this policy; or retaliation for engaging in a protected activity.
+Someone who is not a student or an employee can be a complainant if they were participating or attempting to participate in the College’s program or activity at the time of the alleged misconduct.

 • Day: A business day when the College is in normal operation.